cloudentity/pyron-docs/README.md

 #### Authorization (Enterprise Feature)

-* **Distributed Authorization** - *Enterprise Feature* - ability to integrate with Cloudentity * MicroPerimeter PDP to perform local authorization decisions including RBAC and ABAC and PBAC
+* **Distributed Authorization** - *Enterprise Feature* - ability to integrate with Cloudentity MicroPerimeter™️ PDP to perform local authorization decisions including RBAC and ABAC and PBAC
 * **Centralized Authorization** - *Enterprise Feature* - ability to integrate with Cloudentity centralized Trust Engine to perform advanced risk adaptive and data-level authorization
 * **Policy-based authorization** - *Enterprise Feature* - enforce conditional, if/then/else policies as defined in the TrUST Engine.